Kuwait is located northeast of Saudi Arabia and south of Iraq, at the northern end of the Arabian Gulf.

 One month (mid June to mid July).

-You will either work in the Rassias Center for World Languages and Cultures or hold two successive internships, one at the Hood Museum of Art and one at the Office of Public Affairs.
+You will either work in the Rassias Center for World Languages and Cultures or hold two successive internships, one at the Hood Museum of Art (on hiatus due to renovations until 2017) and one at the Office of Public Affairs.
+The Rassias intern will also have the opportunity to intern at the Rockefeller Center for Public Policy.
 You may also audit classes with the instructor′s permission.